 "Monthly Earnings" means your gross monthly income from your Employer in effect just prior to your date of disability.
-It includes your total income before taxes.
-It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
-It includes income actually received from commissions but does not include renewal commissions, bonuses, overtime pay, shift differential or any other extra compensation, or income received from sources other than your Employer.
+It includes income before taxes and any deductions made for pre-tax contributions to a deferred compensation plan, Section 125 plan, or flexible spending account.
+It does not include income received from commissions, bonuses, overtime pay, shift differential, housing allowance, stipends, gratuities or any other extra compensation or income received from sources other than your Employer.